PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~

 Each JVM property starts with a prefix (see the table below), followed by the configuration key.
-This works with string, int, boolean, double, and long values.

 +-----------------------------------+--------------------------+
 | Configuration                     | Property Prefix          |